jfrimmel/python-json-db/README.md

 - [Links](#links)

 ## Overview
+This database provides an easy-to-use interface to a single-file database.
+The database does not support SQL, but offers some similar methods, that can be called on the database object instead.

+The database is stored in a single file.
+The file format is JSON.
+Each table is represented trough an item/property in the JSON file and has an (maybe empty) array as its value.
+The rows inserted into a table are stored in those array one after another (so the order won't be changed, even if the database is disconnected and reconnected later).

+The database can easily store more than 10,000 entries in a single table.
+There are no limits given by the database (only by the available memory and the run- time) for both tables and the rows in a table.

 ## Example
 The example creates a simple database to store customers and orders in a shop.